eliabearaujo/partner-payments-bi/SQL Documentation.md

 Having confirmed that customers can schedule only one appointment per day, we will proceed with the analysis from two distinct perspectives.

-The first perspective focuses on the partner, their segment, and the products offered.
+The first perspective focuses on the partner and their segment.
 The objective is to assess the partner's performance, understand their positioning relative to other partners, evaluate their adherence to the CAP, and identify potential areas for improvement.

 The second approach examines the different types of payments that each transaction can receive.
 We will classify the "Validation" and "Retroactive" options as confirmed and completed sessions, while "Late Cancel" and "No Show" transactions will be considered as unfulfilled sessions.
 This will allow us to assess the financial impact on partners and the costs incurred by us due to these types of transactions.